About the program

-SOAR serves clients between the ages of 13 to 18.
+SOAR is a psychiatric facility, serving clients between the ages of 13 to 18.
 The program implements Sanctuary® principles and equips residents with the skills they need to function as positive, productive citizens – in the family, workplace, and community.
 SOAR utilizes Trust Based Relational Intervention to promote the healing of relationships and improve the client’s capacity for trust and safety, all while healing past trauma.

 Clients are provided with 24-hour support and supervision, utilizing a strengths-based perspective that includes opportunities of self-esteem development, relationship building, learning, and practicing appropriate coping mechanisms.
 Upon admission, an age-appropriate plan of care is developed, including short and long-term goals.
 This plan is used as an outline for the client’s treatment process, as well the intent for family involvement and support through the process.